Skip to main content

 Some notes about paragraph format documents:

 • Paragraph-style records were a Polish custom and are common in the parts of the former Russian Empire that were part of Poland first.
-Because of this, you may find names written in both Russian and Polish in the paragraph format documents you encounter, usually separated by a slash.
+Because of this, you may find names written in both Russian and Polish in the paragraph-format documents you encounter, usually separated by a slash.

 • Two different versions of a date may be recorded, one in the Julian calendar and the other in the Gregorian calendar (the most commonly used calendar today).
 The two dates are usually separated by a slash.
-For more about the format and grammar behind dates, see the Numbers, Dates, and Calendars page of this tutorial.
+For more about the format and grammar behind dates, see the Dates and Calendars pages of this tutorial.

 • Because paragraph-style records are written out in full sentences, grammatical ending changes come into play more than they do in the table/columns format.
 The phrase от законной жены его ("of the lawful wife his") is an excellent example of this: